wp-media/imagify-plugin/readme.txt

 * Improvement: better compatibility with NextGen Gallery plugin.
 Imagify no longer resizes NextGen images nor removes exif, to let NextGen Gallery do its job peacefully.
 * Improvement: better compatibility with WP Real Media Library plugin, our modal wasn't working correctly.
 * Improvement: better compatibility with plugins that use cookies, like Duo Two-Factor Authentication and Shield Security, to prevent being disconnected.
-* Improvement: better compatibility with SireGround.
+* Improvement: better compatibility with SiteGround.
 A "security" measure was preventing Imagify to work correctly.
 * Improvement: better compatibility with hosts that limit some SQL queries, it prevented our bulk optimization to work.
 * Improvement: better compatibility with Heartbeat Control plugin, it prevented our bulk optimization to work.
 * Improvement: better compatibility with Formidable Forms Pro plugin, the bulk optimizer was never satisfied.